 - Clothing that may be infested should be double-bagged prior to treating the room, and dis-infested before returning to the room.
 Recent research shows that dry cleaning, washing in hot water, or tumble drying for 30 minutes on high will kill all stages of bed bugs.

 - Even though bed bug treatments are mostly focused on bedrooms and living rooms, it’s still a good idea to put away all food in the kitchen and dining areas, and cover tables, counters, etc. to protect from contamination.
-Although your pest control professional will be careful and the chemicals used pose minimal risks to people, this step will reduce your risk of unnecessary pesticide exposure and reduce costs for maintenance staff.
+Although your pest control professional will be careful, and the chemicals used should pose minimal risks to people, this step will reduce your risk of unnecessary pesticide exposure and reduce costs for maintenance staff.

 - Don’t forget to empty drawers in nightstands and dressers next to beds prior to treatment.
 This will make it easier for the pest control company to inspect and treat these furniture items.
 Bag and clean or inspect these items according to the directions of your pest control professional before returning the items to the treated furniture.